Luis Garcia Player Props: Nationals vs. Twins

-After hitting .270 with a double, two home runs, two walks and five RBI in his past 10 games, Luis Garcia and the Washington Nationals face the Minnesota Twins (who will hand the ball to Pablo Lopez) at 2:10 PM ET on Saturday.
+Luis Garcia -- batting .282 with two home runs, three walks and five RBI in his past 10 games -- will be in action for the Washington Nationals against the Minnesota Twins, with Bailey Ober on the hill, on April 23 at 2:10 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Twins.
+He strung together two hits (going 2-for-4 with an RBI) in his last appearance against the Twins.

 Luis Garcia Game Info & Props vs. the Twins